 Your essay paper should make sense to the reader.
 This only happens when your writing is organized logically, with each body paragraph of your essay clearly conveying your point through a topic sentence.

 The most outstanding college essays present unique insights and critical thinking to a question.
 Read widely and conduct a broad search for relevant literature to take different perspectives on your topic to deliver a unique viewpoint.

 Present evidence and examples

 Great essays do not just assert that something is true.
 Every statement is always backed by evidence.
-Use facts, statistics, quotes, real-world case studies to illustrate your point and provide supporting evidence.
+Use facts, statistics, quotes, and real-world case studies to illustrate your point and provide supporting evidence.

 Correct spelling and punctuation

 Many often miss this when rushing their essay, but proper spelling and punctuation are the baselines for any good writing.
 To ensure this, always spare some time and make an effort to proofread your paper to avoid any grammatical errors.

 Remember that your essay is written for an audience.
 Memorable essays start with an engaging introduction and a great conclusion that leaves readers with a strong impression.

 Now, we’ll spend time on each of these areas throughout this guide and share your essay writing tips that will help you create your grade-A essay.